Home > Guides, TKJ Electronics > QuadCopters – How to get started

 I have been watching different videos of QuadCopters recently and I’ve been pretty amused.
 The way they fly and the way they control their movements is unbelievable – it almost looks like a bug.

-If you don’t know what a QuadCopter is you should have a look at this video where he shows his homebuilt QuadCopter and his acrobatic skills with it.
+If you don’t know what a QuadCopter is, you should definitely have a look at the video below where some advanced features of cooperating Quadcopters are displayed:

 So I decided to start reading some more about the materials behind these QuadCopters and how they manage to stabilize in the air.